RF Schoeman: Early career

-Schoeman attended Hoërskool Waterkloof where he played rugby.
+Schoeman attended Hoërskool Frikkie Meyer where he played rugby.
 He came through the Lions academy system and represented the Lions U20 side in 2024, winning the Lions junior player of the year award along with breakthrough player of the year.

 Professional career

 Schoeman made his professional debut for the in the 2024 Currie Cup Premier Division making 6 appearances across the tournament.
 He made his debut for the in October 2024, and has gone on to make 14 appearances for the side.